During the last few weeks I was busy exploring

 must always run within the context of the process that opened the handle

-tried to close another process’s handle table entry the OkayToCloseProcedure must run in that process context.
+So if ObpCloseHandleTableEntry is called from another process context and is trying to close another process’s handle, the OkayToCloseProcedure must run in that process context.
 That’s why ObpCloseHandleTableEntry takes a pointer to the process object (owner of the handle) as a parameter.

 Applying the hook :